yichi-yang/FActScore/README.md

 [![PyPI version factscore](https://badge.fury.io/py/factscore.svg)](https://pypi.python.org/pypi/factscore/)
 [![Downloads](https://pepy.tech/badge/factscore)](https://pepy.tech/project/factscore)

+> :warning: This is a fork of [`shmsw25/FActScore`](https://github.com/shmsw25/FActScore) with three modifications:
+> 1. We add the functionality to use provided context documents directly, skipping the retrieval stage.
+> 2. We assume `topic` is not always available.
+When `topic` is not available, we start the prompt with `"Answer the question based on the given context."` instead of `"Answer the question about {topic} based on the given context."`.
+> 3. `factscore.factscorer` module now saves the results (including sample scores) if `--result_save_path` is set.

 This is the official release accompanying our preprint, [FActScore: Fine-grained Atomic Evaluation of Factual Precision in Long Form Text Generation](https://arxiv.org/abs/2305.14251).
 FActScore is available as a PIP package as well.

 If you find FActScore useful, please cite: